dynamsoft-docs/capture-vision-docs/enums/core/error-code.md

    imagePixelFormatNotMatch         = -10071
    /**The section level result is irreplaceable.*/ sectionLevelResultIrreplaceable  = -10072
+   /**The axis definition is incorrect.*/ axisDefinitionIncorrect          = -10073
+   /**The result is not replaceable due to type mismatch*/ resultTypeMismatchIrreplaceable  = -10074
+   /**Failed to load the PDF library.*/ pdfLibraryLoadFailed             = -10075
+   /*The license is initialized successfully but detected invalid content in your key.*/ licenseWarning                   = -10076
    /**No license.*/
    noLicense                        = -20000
    /**The handshake code is invalid. */